JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 ...
 ```

-By default, the package get cloned to the `~/.julia/dev` folder but can also be set by the `JULIA_PKG_DEVDIR` environment variable.
+By default, the package gets cloned to the `~/.julia/dev` folder but can also be set by the `JULIA_PKG_DEVDIR` environment variable.
 When we have fixed the bug and checked that `JSON` now works correctly with our project, we can make a PR to the `JSON` repository.
-When the PR has been merged we can go over to track the master branch and finally, when a new release of `JSON` is made, we can go back to using the versioned `JSON` using the command `free` and `update` (see next section):
+When the PR has been merged we can go over to track the master branch and finally when a new release of `JSON` is made, we can go back to using the versioned `JSON` using the command `free` and `update` (see next section):

 ```
 (HelloWorld) pkg> free JSON